-In particular we will review the way in which void properties are treated and how and when rents can be raised on re-let.
+In particular we will review the way in which void properties are treated and how and when rents can be raised on relet.
 This is linked to capacity and grant funding for new build homes and our development programme might facilitate that.
-It is not possible simply to raise all rents on re-let to 80% of market rent without a link with capacity for new homes being established.
+It is not possible to simply raise all rents on relet to 80% of market rent without a link with capacity for new homes being established.

 It will be possible to consider some homes for conversion to shared ownership where planning considerations and any historic covenant and funding considerations allow.
-Permission and guidance will be sought from DCLG on larger scale transfer of stock into shared ownership to inform a policy discussion.
+Permission and guidance will be sought from the Department for Communities and Local Government (DCLG) on larger scale transfer of stock into shared ownership to inform a policy discussion.